Winning Streak (film): Cast

+Production

+The film is an Alea Docs & Films and Bausan Films and production.
+Shooting locations included the casinos of Lloret de Mar and Mallorca as well as Girona's Barri Vell.

 Release

 Winning Streak premiered at the 15th Málaga Film Festival on 21 April 2012, and began its theatrical run in Spain on 27 April 2012.
 The film was also released in theatres in Russia and Poland, and in Canada it was shown at both the Ottawa European Union Film Festival—on 16 November 2012—and the Vancouver European Union Film Festival on 23 November 2013.
 It was released straight-to-DVD in Brazil, Germany, Greece and Japan.

 The film was on the program of the 2014 edition of Thailand's EU Film Festival, shown in the cities of Khon Kaen, Chiang Mai and Bangkok.
 Advertised as The Pelayos, the film was one of seven films that were shown in all three cities.

 Reception

 Critical response

 The film received mixed to negative reviews from film critics.
 Jonathan Holland of the Variety wrote, "Ocean's Eleven tries to become a Hispanic Magnificent Seven in Winning Streak a disappointingly straight-ahead take on one family's high-risk attempt to get rich by beating the casinos.
 Despite its terrific real-life storyline, a couple of fine perfs and slick visuals, the pic stumbles in its eagerness to please all comers, failing to generate much real tension and leaving its characters as flat as poker chips".
 Sonia Sanz of Cultture.com criticized actors Daniel Brühl, Lluís Homar, Oriol Vila, Eduard Fernández and Blanca Suárez for their "underwhelming" performances, and called the film itself "disappointing".
 Emilio Luna of the El Antepenúltimo Mohicano gave the film a rather negative review and awarded it with four out of ten stars.

 In a more positive review of the film, Patrick Mullen of Cinemablographer.com wrote, "Brühl and Homar's work is worth noting since they manage to draw out characters that don't seem to be part of the film's thin script. [...]
 Winning Streak is a fun little caper all the same, slight as it may be.
 Winning Streak probably won't break the bank, but it should at least break even", and gave the film three out of five stars.